CLI Reference¶

 Verbose Levels¶

-angreal -v init template/ # Basic verbose output
+angreal -v init template/ # info-level output

-angreal -vv init template/ # More detailed output
+angreal -vv init template/ # debug-level output

-angreal -vvv init template/ # Maximum verbosity
+angreal -vvv init template/ # trace-level output (maximum verbosity)

 Core Commands¶